 New for 2014 is TEG’s Professional Development Programme on touring exhibitions.
-There are two topics on offer for both members and non-members.
-They can be booked as one full day or a half-day session or as individual modules.

-The aim of the sessions is to introduce the principles and practices of touring exhibitions and provide basic level skills and knowledge for producing and receiving touring exhibitions.
-Both sessions will encourage active learning by sharing up to date examples of best practice and creating practical resources.
-Delivered by trainers with vast experience of working in the sector the sessions are also an opportunity to meet other professionals or students interested in touring exhibition work.

-New for 2014 is TEG’s Professional Development Programme on touring exhibitions.
 There are two courses on offer and they are both open to members and non-members.

 Both courses encourage active learning by sharing up to date examples of best practice and creating practical resources.
 Delivered by trainers with vast experience of working in the sector the seminars are also an opportunity to meet other professionals or students interested in touring exhibition work.